jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 ### Maintaining Target Weight

-The weightages of each asset in JLP will differ based on market activity, particularly Spot Trading or Deposit & Withdrawal of assets into JLP.
+The weightages of each asset in the JLP pool will differ based on market activity, particularly Spot Trading or Deposit & Withdrawal of assets into JLP.

 To help maintain the Target Weight, JLP dynamically sets a Swap Fee or Mint/Redeem Fee.